 Moreover, her small rural college did not offer a history major nor some of the courses necessary to transfer to the California State University (CSU) and University of California (UC) campuses Reid had her eye on, and the general education classes needed to transfer were often filled long before she had a chance to take one.

-After five years and completing more than 90 units (30 more than are required to transfer), Reid finally had completed the classes she needed to transfer
+After five years and completing more than 90 units (30 more than are required to transfer), Reid finally had completed the classes she needed to transfer.

-to Sacramento State or UC Davis as a history major.
 Despite all these units and five long years, she learned that the requirements to transfer did not actually line-up with the requirements to earn an associate degree!